Work Permits for Canada

 Applying for a temporary work permit for Canada

-In order to prove the above, your employer must obtain a written confirmation, which is called a “Positive Labour Market Opinion” from the Human Resources and Social Development Canada (HRSDC) department.
+In order to prove the above, employers must obtain written confirmation, which is called a “Positive Labour Market Opinion” from the Human Resources and Social Development Canada (HRSDC) department.
 This generally means that the employer must show that they have advertised the position throughout Canada for a period of 90 days.
 However there is a list of 33 occupations that qualify for expedited labour market opinion, which only takes five days.
 Additionally, there are some situations where no labour market opinion is needed.